Glenn Maxwell: Domestic career

-Maxwell batting for Lancashire during a Royal London One-Day Cup match in 2019.

 Maxwell joined the Victorian squad in 2009–10 following an injury to Andrew McDonald in November.
-He made his senior debut for the one-day side in February 2010 and was selected to play for the Australian Institute of Sports in the 2010 Emerging Players Tournament.
+He made his senior debut for the one-day team in February 2010 and was selected to play for the Australian Institute of Sports in the 2010 Emerging Players Tournament.
 He scored 69 against India in the final.

 Maxwell attracted national attention in February 2011 after scoring a match winning 51 from 19 balls in a Ryobi Cup game against Tasmania, the fastest half-century in Australian domestic one-day history, and made his first-class debut for Victoria against New South Wales later in the month, taking two wickets and scoring 38 runs on debut.
 The following month he scored his debut first-class century, making 103 runs against South Australia.
 In the 2011 Emerging Players Tournament, Maxwell scored 59 from 23 balls against India and 110 from 52 balls against South Africa.

 In 2012, Maxwell went to England to play club cricket for South Wilts Cricket Club and Second XI cricket for Hampshire before appearing in the T20 Blast for the county.

-Maxwell attempted to transfer to New South Wales ahead of the 2016–17 summer but was refused permission and was dropped from the Victorian side for the first match of the Sheffield Shield season.
+Maxwell attempted to transfer to New South Wales ahead of the 2016–17 summer but was refused permission and was dropped from the Victorian team for the first match of the Sheffield Shield season.
 Maxwell was picked in the next Shield game and scored 81.

+In November 2017, he scored his maiden double-century, scoring 278 against the New South Wales cricket team.

+Maxwell opted out of a Victorian state contract for the 2026-27 season, but remained available for selection in One-Day cricket.